bgamari/ghc-wiki-import/building/mac-osx.md

-For some reason, convincing dblatex ti build the docs can be tricky.
+For some reason, convincing dblatex to build the docs can be tricky.
 This worked for me: